“Welcome to the Unknown, boys ...

 Greg: Your tea sounds good.

 Trivia: Because the Unknown is informed by Wirt's interests, Endicott, too, is a character from Wirt's real life.
-In episode nine, you can see a tombstone bearing Endicott's name!
+In Ep.
+9, you can see a tombstone bearing Endicott's name!

 Trivia: The mystery of the black turtles was one the show writers never intended to solve, but it was clearly hinted that they represented some form of evil to the Unknown.
 Auntie Whispers serves as a sort of sin eater to counter Adelaide, but the devouring of the turtles has clearly had an effect on her.

-Trivia: In the background of Greg's dream, you can see a little gnome of an old man, dressed vaguely like Wirt and holding a lantern.
-It has been heavily implied this man is Wirt from an alternate timeline, trapped in the Unknown forevermore.
+Trivia: In the background of Greg's dream, you can see a little gnome of an old man, dressed like Wirt and holding a lantern.

 Mrs. Daniels: Goodbye, Gregory.
 And please don't call me 'old lady'.